Guides & Documentation

 - Guide for researchers under agreement with Statistics Canada [PDF - 147kB].
 This guide describes the legal obligations, procedures and policies that apply to RDC researchers.

-The Information and Technical Bulletin (ITB) provides a new forum for RDC researchers to exchange practical information and techniques for analyzing datasets available at the RDCs.
-It is released in the spring and autumn of each year.
+The Information and Technical Bulletin (ITB) provides an archived resource for RDC researchers to exchange practical information and techniques for analyzing datasets available at the RDCs.

 Statistics Canada's periodicals and analytical products